life-itself/strategy/README.md

 To be processed

-- [ ] Cultivating an Emerging Paradigm https://lifeitself.org/blog/2022/02/01/cultivating-an-emerging-paradigm **Key theses on transitions and how they happen**
 - [ ] Excalidraw on phase transitions https://app.excalidraw.com/l/9u8crB2ZmUo/8F30hhvlTcl **Excalidraw explaining paradigm shifts and our role - overlaps with items 1, 3 and 5 on this list**
 - [ ] Discussion post 'High Level Overview of Life Itself "Theory of Change" / Strategy' https://github.com/orgs/life-itself/discussions/878 **Lays out the "stepping down" from the highest level outcome to day to day activities**
 - [ ] SCQH from 2021/2022 - Critical Point https://docs.google.com/document/d/1I4Dp4QICqXYNT2lGZqlTMAulX9V8moN8P06eFfFuALk/edit